dawidkotarba/interview_questions/java.md

 - How does Map interface correspond with Collection interface?
 - Map vs Switch statement performance?
 - Would you use Switch with String or Map instead?
+- What types can be used in switch (in different Java versions)?

 ## HashMap
 - What is HashMap initial size?